Pseudogap phase and fractionalization: Predictions for Josephson junction setup

-where $\delta$ is a dephasing from electrode A to B. In the setup of Fig.~(\ref{Fig:fig1}), $\delta$ is the distance between the two electrodes.
-Whereas in Fig.~(\ref{Fig:fig5}a), the dephasing is the phase-shift of the CDW wavevector in the direction perpendicular to the electrodes.
-The main difference between the coexisting case is that now $\theta$ and $\theta^{\prime}$ are not independent.
-Since the phase of $\Delta_{PDW}$ is coupled to the EM field but has $\mathbf{Q}_{0}$ modulations as well, we have

-where $\theta_{EM}$ is the electromagnetic phase.
-Assuming that we are deep inside the SC phase, with un-fractionalized Cooper pairs around, the Meissner effect leads to $\partial_{\mu}\theta_{EM}=0$, or in other words, to a uniform EM field.
-From Eq.(\ref{eq:m12}) the phase $\theta$ coming from the fractionalized PDW is also uniform, leading to $\partial_{\mu}\delta\theta^{\prime}=0$.
-Hence a uniform CDW is induced inside the SC phase, an astonishing result that has been reported in Scanning Tunneling Microscopy (STM) experiment~\cite{edkins19}.
-Since all the phases are fixed, we now get a finite tunneling $t_1$ and $t_{0}$ back and forth from the modulated CDW and SC phases, and Eqs.~(\ref{eq:m5-1}-\ref{eq:m8-1}) needs to be solved with $t,t_{0}\neq0$.
-We have obtained the Josephson current perturbatively in Appendix~(\ref{AppJosephCurr}).
-The Josephson current in the first order perturbative calculations is given by
+In the fractionalized PDW scenarion the terms $t_{0}$ and $t_{1}$ are non-vanishing.
+We have obtained an approximate solution of the Josephson current in Appendix~(\ref{AppJosephCurr}).
+The Josephson current in the first order perturbation in $t_{0}$ and $t_{1}$ is given by

-The time evolution of zeroth order($t_0=0$, $t_1=0$) solutions of $\theta_0$, $\theta^\prime_0$, and $\phi_0$ is given by
+The time evolution of zeroth order($t_{0}=0$, $t_{1}=0$) solutions of $\theta_{0}$, $\theta_{0}^{\prime}$, and $\phi_{0}$ is given by

-where again $C_3$ is a constant of integration and $\text{Ci}[x]$ is the cosine integral function.
+where again $C_{3}$ is a constant of integration and $\text{Ci}[x]$ is the cosine integral function.

-We have displayed the current of Eq.~(\ref{eq:mCurPDW}) in Fig.~(\ref{Fig:fig2}b) for the same set of parameters as in Fig.~(\ref{Fig:fig2}a) albeit with a finite $t_0=0.3, t_1=0.03$.
+We have displayed the current of Eq.~(\ref{eq:mCurPDW}) in Fig.~(\ref{Fig:fig2}b) for the same set of parameters as in Fig.~(\ref{Fig:fig2}a) albeit with a finite $t_{0}=0.3,t_{1}=0.03$.
 The perturbative analytical calculations matches well with the exact numerical form of the current.
 The Josephson current for the fractionalized PDW displays a beat-like structure which is strikingly distinguishable from the coexistence case.
-This provides us with the first experimental prediction -- If the PG phase of the underdoped cuprates supports a PDW or fractionalized PDW state, the ac-Josephson current should develop a beat-like form as shown in Fig.~(\ref{Fig:fig2}b).
-Whereas if the orders simply coexist in the PG phase the ac-Josephson current in long-times will follow the conventional form.
+This provides us with the first prediction -- If the PG phase of the underdoped cuprates supports a PDW or fractionalized PDW state, the AC Josephson current should develop a beat-like form as shown in Fig.~(\ref{Fig:fig2}b).
+Whereas if the orders simply coexist in the PG phase the AC Josephson current in long-times will follow the conventional form.